Pittsburgh-NEH-Institute/Institute-Materials-2017/admin/python_tutorials.md

 URL: <http://www.karsdorp.io/python-course/> (with links to Git repo and zip)

+Notes:

+* Python 3 with Python 3 examples
-Notes: Require only units 1 and 2
+* Require only units 1 and 2

 ## Codeacademy